Spanish profanity: Joder

 The verb joder/joderse (from older hoder, from Old Spanish foder, fuder, from Latin futuo) is a harsh way of saying "to bother" and its English equivalent is "fuck".
 It can literally mean "to fuck somebody" e.g. anoche, Juan y su novia jodieron ("last night Juan and his girlfriend fucked"), or it can mean "to annoy", "to ruin", etc. no me jodas (don't annoy/bother me), or lo has jodido (you've fucked it up).
 It can be used as an adjective, like the English "fucking" (jodido) and is often used as a light interjection: ¡Joder!
 Olvidé mi abrigo ("Fuck!
 I've forgotten my coat").
 Alternative ways of referring to sexual intercourse include: follar, echar un polvo (Argentina, Spain), coger (Argentina, Mexico), chimar, pisar (Central America), culear (Argentina, Chile and Colombia), singar (Cuba), garchar, mojar la chaucha, ponerla (Argentina), cachar (Peru) and enterrar el boñato (Uruguay).

 Remojar el cochayuyo

-Remojar el cochayuyo (to soak the cochayuyo) — used in Chile The expression alludes to the cochayuyo algae that is harvested on Chile's coast.
-The algae is preserved by sun-drying.
-To be used for cooking, it then needs to be softened by soaking in water.
+Remojar el cochayuyo (to soak the cochayuyo) — used in Chile The expression alludes to the cochayuyo algae that are harvested on Chile's coast.
+The algae are preserved by sun-drying.
+To be used for cooking, they then need to be softened by soaking in water.